 Power Needs

 Another factor in choosing the best backup generator for your home is determining how much power you’ll need during an outage.
 Do you want to back up crucial systems, such as the refrigerator and HVAC, or the entire home?
 The most power-hungry appliance of your house is the HVAC system, which will be your determining factor for your power needs.
 You’ll need a generator that can handle it.
+Our free site survey will take all of the electrical loads into account and discuss how much of your home you need to be operable in the case of a loss of power.

 Transfer Switch